 Mama’s gotta have wine

 People have been drinking wine for thousands of years and it’s frequently mentioned in the Bible.
-For those who live in the Mediterranean region, wine is almost always served for lunch and dinner.
+For those who live in the Mediterranean region, wine is served daily for lunch and dinner.

-Most centenarians say they drink a glass of wine, or have a daily cocktail but moderation is key.
+Most centenarians say they drink a glass of wine or have a daily cocktail, but moderation is the key.
 Women should only drink one 5 oz glass of wine per day and men two 5 oz glasses.
+If you have ever lived with an alcoholic, you know it’s not fun.
+Alcoholism, drug abuse, and smoking are excellent ways to die young.

 Beer

 Beer contains silicon, which is excellent for bone health.
 A nurse I met told me it’s also good for the kidneys.
-Just don’t down a daily six-pack or you will start seeing some belly fat.
+However, don’t drink a six-pack unless you want to deal with a big beer belly.

 Soothing and healing tea

 Tea contains antioxidants that are anti-aging and are known to extend longevity.
 It’s good for your bones, stimulates your metabolism, and protects your immune system.
-No wonder English Royalty enjoy long healthy lives.
+No wonder English Royalty has enjoyed long healthy lives.

 Be careful when you purchase tea because some brands contain heavy metals.
 Art of Tea, based in Los Angeles, is a tea importer and wholesaler that sells organic, high-quality teas and gift items.
 They have a huge variety of blends to choose from.